 Rich can build a stock of the finest hard wood blank or modify an existing stock to meet the needs of a variety of shooters.
 Maybe you need an adjustable comb, allowing you to raise or lower your face on the stock, or perhaps an adjustable recoil pad that can be canted to any angle and adjusted to the proper height.
 Maybe a simple trigger or length of pull adjustment is in order or an adjustable rib that can be raised or lowered.

-Call to schedule a Try-Gun Fitting with Rich in either our Florida or Maine location, he will work with you to create a stock that fits your personal dimensions and shooting preferences.
+Call to schedule a fitting consultation with Rich in our Florida location, he will work with you to create a stock that fits your personal dimensions and shooting preferences.